-Where all, or an element of the proceeds of sales have not been received in cash or cash equivalent (as noted on the realisations table on page 32), and are not readily convertible to cash, they do not qualify as realised gains for the purposes of distributable reserves calculations and therefore do not form part of distributable reserves.
+^{}Where all, or an element of the proceeds of sales have not been received in cash or cash equivalent (as noted on the Realisations table on page 33 and 34), and are not readily convertible to cash, they do not qualify as realised gains for the purposes of distributable reserves calculations and, therefore, do not form part of distributable reserves.

-9. Participating Interests
+9. Participating interests

-At 30 November 2023, the Company held shares amounting to 20% or more of the share class of the following undertakings.
+At 30 November 2023, the Company held shares amounting to 20% or more of the relevant class of equity capital for the following undertakings.